davidatkins/blueprint-jenkins/README.md

 Check 'docker ps' to find the port that 8080 has been forwarded to

-### Configure Docker Client Access
+### Configure Docker for Builds

-The jenkins container includes the latest docker client, but it'll only work if your docker host allow insecure connections (yes, this needs fixing!).
+You may want to execute docker commands from jenkins builds.
+The jenkins container includes the latest docker client, but it'll only work if your docker host allow insecure connections (yes, this needs fixing, see http://container-solutions.com/2015/03/running-docker-in-jenkins-in-docker/ for options)

 If using boot2docker, you can enable insecure access as follows.
 Please check warnings from Docker peeps before doing this!